Radio and Communications Equipment

 Radio and telecommunications terminal equipment which contain an intentional transmitter are an increasingly important part of home and work life.

 Whether the radio component has been designed in-house or incorporates a pre-tested embedded wireless technology, some element of radio compliance testing may still be required in order to CE mark or apply other global marks to the the product.

 Radio Equipment Compliance

 To place a radio product on the market, or put a radio product into service within the EU, manufacturers are required to CE Mark the product.
 To do so they must demonstrate compliance with the Radio Equipment Directive (RED) 2014/53/EU.

-- Radio equipment will need to demonstrate compliance with the RED
+- Radio equipment now needs to demonstrate compliance with the RED

 - Telecommunications Terminal Equipment (TTE) has moved from the RTTE to the EMC Directive 2014/30/EU and Low Voltage Directive (LVD) 2014/35/EU

 We have three UKAS accredited test laboratories offering pre-compliance and compliance testing for a variety of radio and telecommunications devices for CE marking and other global compliance certifications.

 A radio product typically gets assessed for technical requirements such as transmitter output power, frequency range, frequency stability, undesirable radiated and/or conducted emissions, adjacent channel power and power density.
-For CE marking radio products, this is in addition to the EMC and electrical safety requirements which are also mandated by the RED.
+For CE marking radio products, this is in addition to the EMC and electrical safety requirements which are also mandated by the Radio Equipment Directive (RED).

 Assessments to the relevant European harmonised standards will provide you with the presumption of conformity and allow you to confidently issue a Declaration of Conformity (DoC).

 Please refer to our UKAS schedule for full details of specific standards we are accredited to and contact us for a full list of standards we can test to.

-A key element of the RTTE and Radio Equipment Directives is to ensure optimal use of the available radio spectrum.
+A key element of the Radio Equipment Directive is to ensure optimal use of the available radio spectrum.
 This is assessed by a series of radio performance tests in accordance with the harmonised ETSI standards.